iurjscsi1101500/RingReaper/README.md

 ## Contribution

-Feel free to make pull requests and contribute to the project, which is initially just a simple POC.
+Feel free to make pull requests and contribute to the project.
+Any errors with RingReaper, please create an issue and report it to us.

 ## Disclaimer